UGPROJECTS-2023/FCP-CSC-18-1008/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-# NOTE: Internet connection is required to run this code
+# NOTE: Internet connection is required to run this code and ensure to copy your case ID while reporting a crime

 ## Getting Started
 Run the below command on your Integrated Enviroment Command (IDE) Terminal .